-Continuing as our Jr. Dragster Sponsor for the 2017 Season is Caspers Auto Repair from Maple Grove, MN.
-Much Thanks to Gary Caspers for the support of Jr. Drag Racing program here at Rock Falls Raceway!!
+Continuing as our Jr. Dragster Sponsor for the 2018 Season is Caspers Auto Repair from Maple Grove, MN.
+Much Thanks to Gary Casper for his support of our Jr. Drag Racing program here at Rock Falls Raceway!!

 We have a great season of Jr. Dragster Racing at Rock Falls Raceway in 2018.
 Our Jr. Dragster Points Series features 9 events.